Make-School-Courses/BEW-2.1-Advanced-Web-Patterns/3. Vanilla JavaScript 2 - Data/README.md

 ## Baseline challenges

 1. Pick five of your favorite Lodash or Underscore functions and implement them using only vanilla JavaScript.
 1. Grab a partner and pick 5 technical discussion interview questions from the above resources section articles.
-Ask each other the questions.
+Ask each other the questions and have a discussion.